Lexington Deportation Attorneys

 The Kentucky immigration lawyers at Carman Fullerton, PLLC are here to help people who are faced with removal.
 We know the laws, the system, and the best approach to take to fight removal and get you on the path to citizenship.
 We are aware of how important it is for families to be able to stay together and be allowed to live and work in the United States.
 We will aggressively fight against unjust removal.

-We offer a free consultation to discuss the facts of your individual situation and answer your questions about Kentucky immigration laws.
+We offer a consultation to discuss the facts of your individual situation and answer your questions about Kentucky immigration laws.
 Call us today at 859-971-0060 to see how we can help.

 Deportation Lawyers Explain Deportation and Removal Terms